Tableau vivant: tableaux in modern photographic theory

 The argument is that, unlike most other art forms, photography can profit from the capture of chance occurrences.
-Through this process – the snapshot, the "accidental" image – photography invents its own concept of the picture: a hybrid form of the "Western picture" (pictorialist photography) and the spontaneous snapshot.
+Through this process—the snapshot, the "accidental" image—photography invents its own concept of the picture: a hybrid form of the "Western picture" (pictorialist photography) and the spontaneous snapshot.
 This is the stage whereby Wall argues that photography enters a "modernist dialectic".
 Wall states that unpredictability is key to modern aesthetics.
-This new concept of the picture, which Wall proposes, with the compositional aspects of the Western picture combined with the unpredictability that the camera affords through its shutter, can be seen in the work of many contemporary photographic artists including Luc Delahaye, Andreas Gursky, Thomas Struth, Irene Caesar, and Philip-Lorca diCorcia.
+This new concept of the picture, which Wall proposes, with the compositional aspects of the Western picture combined with the unpredictability that the camera affords through its shutter, can be seen in the work of many contemporary photographic artists, including Luc Delahaye, Andreas Gursky, Thomas Struth, Irene Caesar, and Philip-Lorca diCorcia.

 The tableau as a form still dominates the art photography market.
 As Fried notes: "Arguably the most decisive development in the rise of the new art photography has been the emergence, starting in the late 1970s and gaining impetus in the 1980s and after, of what the French critic Jean-François Chevrier has called the "tableau form" (p.
 143).

 However, there appears to be only a handful of young, emerging artists working within the tableau form.
 Examples include Florian Maier Aichen, Matthew Porter and Peter Funch.
-More recently, Canadian artist, Sylvia Grace Borda, has worked since 2013 to continue to stage tableaux for the camera within the Google Street View engine.
+More recently, Canadian artist Sylvia Grace Borda has worked since 2013 to continue to stage tableaux for the camera within the Google Street View engine.
 Her work creates 360° immersive tableau vivant images for the viewer to explore.
 Through her efforts to pioneer the tableaux vivant for online exploration, she and her collaborator, John M. Lynch, won the Lumen Prize 2016 for Web Arts.

 Film

-In Pier Paolo Pasolini's 1963 film La ricotta, a film maker tries to have actors represent two paintings, by Jacopo Pontormo and Rosso Fiorentino, of the Passion of Jesus.
+In Pier Paolo Pasolini's 1963 film La ricotta, a film maker tries to have actors depict two paintings, by Jacopo Pontormo and Rosso Fiorentino, of the Passion of Jesus.

 The 1969 film The Color of Pomegranates, directed by Sergei Parajanov, presents a loose biography of the Armenian poet Sayat Nova in a series of tableaux vivants of Armenian costume, embroidery and religious rituals depicting scenes and verses from the poet's life.